work-wallet/BIClient/README.md

 ## Changelog

+### 16th January 2024

+Added in the **Assets** module.

+This includes asset assignments and asset custom fields (properties).
+Actions associated with assets were already available.

+Currently asset inspection histories and defect reports are not included.

 ### 25th October 2023

 The client sample and client function now support processing the data for multiple wallets.